tmax818/java_september23/NOTES.md

 : you cannot convert variable types on the fly

 weak typing
-:a variable's type can be changed to another type on the fly
+: a variable's type can be changed to another type on the fly

 static typing
 : assign a type to declared variables at compile time and set aside the right amount of memory for that variable.